retifrav/phab-utils/README.md

 $ pip install ./
 ```

-If you'd like to immediately apply source code changes, add `-e` argument,
+Add an `-e` argument, if you intend to modify the original sources.

 You can also build a wheel and install/distribute that instead: